Kostas Negrepontis: Managerial career

-Even before the end of his football career Negrepontis also enacted with coaching.
-He became the first coach in the history of AEK Patras, from their foundation in 1929, until their promotion to the Achaea first division in 1931.
-In 1933, when AEK Athens were playing a qualifying match against Goudi.
-Their coach at the time was Emil Rauchmaul and Negrepontis was on holiday at Samos.
-The importance of the occasion brought him to prepare AEK for this crucial match and thus he was the first Greek coach of a big club, at a period when mostly foreign coaches were selected.
-AEK were the first club to work as a coach and the services he offered to the club lasted 16 years.
-During this period AEK won once the Greek Cup in 1939 and two Panhellenic championships, while Negrepontis gave to AEK and Greek football players such as Maropoulos, Tzanetis, Goulios, Delavinias, Kontoulis, Magiras, Manettas and Xenos.
+Even before the end of his football career Negrepontis was also involved in coaching.
+He became the first manager in the history of AEK Patras, from their foundation in 1929, until their promotion to the Achaea first division in 1931.

+In 1933, AEK Athens were preparing for a qualifying match against Goudi.
+Their manager at the time was Emil Rauchmaul and Negrepontis was on holiday at Samos.
+The importance of the occasion was such that led him to prepare AEK for this crucial match and thus he became the first Greek manager of a major club, at a time when mostly foreign managers were hired.
+AEK became his first professional club to work as a manager and his involvement with the club lasted for 16 years in total.
+In his first spell at AEK, Negrepontis won two Panhellenic championships and a Greek Cup, including the first domestic double by a Greek club in 1939.
+Additionally, several notable players emerged at AEK, such as Maropoulos, Tzanetis, Goulios, Delavinias, Kontoulis, Magiras, Manettas and Xenos.

-After leaving AEK in 1948, he joined Fostiras, while in September 1949 he took over the technical leadership of Olympiacos.
-In September 1950 he became the coach of Panionios.
-Negrepontis also worked as the coach of Greece in four different periods between 1933 and 1953.
-He was the coach who achieved Greece's biggest victory of 8–0 against Syria in a match which took place on 25 November 1949 at Leoforos Alexandras Stadium.
-He won as the manager of the Greek military team the World Military Cup in 1952.
+After leaving AEK in 1948, he joined Fostiras, while in September 1949 he took charge as the technical director of Olympiacos.
+In September 1950 he became the manager of Panionios.
+Negrepontis also worked as the manager of Greece in four different periods between 1933 and 1953.
+On 25 November 1949 under his guidance Greece achieved the largest victory of their history after a 8–0 win against Syria at Leoforos Alexandras Stadium.
+He also worked as the manager of the Greek military team where he won the World Military Cup in 1952.

 In 1955 after a brief spell at Olympiacos, Negrepontis returned to AEK, where he won the Greek Cup in 1956.
-In February 1957 Negrepontis left AEK, but returned to their bench in 1958.
-In 1959 he took over the wheel of Atromitos.
+In February 1957 Negrepontis left AEK, but returned at their bench in 1958.
+In 1959 he took charge of Atromitos.
 He also managed teams of the likes of Panelefsiniakos, Apollon Athens, Ethnikos Piraeus, Panegialios and Panachaiki.